gwejones/pdsnd_github/README.md

 This project is currently maintained only by [myself](https://github.com/gwejones).

 ### Usage
+1. Modify CITY_DATA dict in `bikeshare.py` to reflect filenames of city data in .csv format.
-At the command prompt type `python bikeshare.py` and follow on screen instructions.
+1. At the command prompt type `python bikeshare.py` and follow on screen instructions.

 ### Files Used
 1. README.md (this document)
 1. bikeshare.py (main executable)
+2. \*.csv (city data)

 ### Copyright and Licensing